woodycal/pico-secure-delivery-box/README.md

 Before you upload main.py make sure you change in main.py the WiFi credentials to your home network ssid and password and any variations in the pin outs etc.
 ### Upload
 main.py

 BME280.py

 ## The Modes

 ### ARMED: This mode arms the box which locks it and goes into protection mode so if either box sensors tripped or their is a maximum of 6 vibrations counted this will activate the siren.

 ### DISARMED: This mode deactivates all sensors as well as releasing the lock to open the box.
+If wired correctly if someone unplugged Pico going to get loud surprise.

-### DROPOFFMODE: This mode starts off unlocked but once the box sensor is tripped (box opened) it starts a countdown 3 mins after which it goes into armed mode so locks the box and activates sensors/vibration sensor. if either are tripped siren activates.
+### DROPOFFMODE: This mode starts off unlocked but once the box sensor is tripped (box opened) it starts a countdown 3 mins (180secs) after which it goes into armed mode so locks the box and activates sensors.

 ## How to control the box

 This is all done through web browser while connected to your local internet.
 ![Example](Building-box/phoneshot.png)

 If you need outside access ie not on home network I would advise a secure VPN of some kind to access your home network.
-This wasn't designed for being open to internet as I block my iot devices from internet.
+This wasn't designed for being open to internet as I block my iot devices from internet but can use them locally.

 Detailed guide how to build your own secure delievery box from scratch [Click here](Building-box/README.md)